FGSC

 FGSC #4338

-allele: JL301
+Allele: JL301

-mutagen: UV
+Mutagen: UV

 Depositor: DDP

-Link Group: IC
+Linkage Group: IC

 Genes

-Locus Cultural Requirements Link Group Type
+Locus Cultural Requirements Link Group

 snI.
 Right of T(39311) and arg-3 (1 to 6%).
 Left of T(AR173) and his-2 (<1 to 12%) (174, 808).
 (687) Spreading colonial growth with good conidiation.
 Linear growth is less than 1/10 that of the wild type (19).
 Detectable immediately after ascospore germination by hyphal patterns which suggested the name (688).
 Abnormal microfilaments (19).
 Contains actin-like protein (20).
 Said not to exhibit cytoplasmic streaming (18).
 Meiosis and ascospore formation are normal in homozygous sn x sn crosses (N.B.
 Raju, personal communication).
 Good female fertility.
 Morphology similar to that of sp, cum, and cot-4mutants (at 25 C) (PB).
 Used to study development of crystalline inclusions (17).
 The cr sn double mutant grows as small, discrete, conidiating colonies suitable for velvet replication.
-The double mutant cr snresembles the rg cr double mutant phenotypically and has the advantage of fertility in homozygous crosses (796); for example of application, see reference 180.IRB
+The double mutant cr snresembles the rg cr double mutant phenotypically and has the advantage of fertility in homozygous crosses (796); for example of application, see reference 180.IR

 Neurospora Crassa Wikipedia